Lower Your Tax Bill: 9 DoorDash Tax Deductions to Claim Now

 Depreciation Expense

-Depreciation refers to writing off business assets over several years rather than deducting the entire cost in the year of purchase.
-Business owners must follow IRS depreciation rules for assets exceeding $2,500.
+Depreciation typically refers to writing off business assets, such as your car or bike used to deliver for DoorDash, over several years rather than deducting the entire cost in the year of purchase.
+Business owners must follow IRS depreciation rules for assets costing more than $2,500.
+However, generous accelerated depreciation options, such as the Section 179 deduction and bonus depreciation, are available due to the passage of the One Big Beautiful Bill Act in 2025.

 Numerous factors affect the amount and duration of your depreciation expense.
-Depending on the value of your DoorDash car or bike, you may be eligible for depreciation expense deductions.
+For example, your car's purchase price, business-use percentage, and method affect your deductions.
 We recommend consulting tax professionals for help with depreciation calculations.

 Parking Fees and Tolls